What Are the KPIs of a COO?

 Customer satisfaction percentage is one of the key performance indicators for any business.
 It can make or break a business’s success.
 Most companies collect this data by asking customers for feedback.
 Some send email surveys that ask customers to rate their experience with a particular product or service.
 Others conduct surveys post-call.

 This KPI helps determine whether a company’s workforce is happy and productive.
 A satisfied workforce is more innovative and efficient.
 Using this metric will give a company an edge over its competitors.
 It can also help the company determine if its customer service processes are underperforming.
 This data will enable the company to implement improvements before peak inquiry periods.
-Employees may need better training or improved complaints handling process.
+Employees may need better training or improved complaints-handling function.

-Another KPI that can help a COO determine if a business is happy or not is the first time fix rate.
+Another KPI that can help a COO determine if a business is happy or not is the first-time fixed rate.
 This measure is helpful for operational efficiency because it can show which employees and teams are working well and which ones need improvements.
 A high first-time fix rate is correlated to increased customer satisfaction rates.

 KPIs should be easy to measure.
 If a KPI is difficult to measure, it will not do much good.
 Therefore, choose a KPI that directly relates to the organization’s goals.
 For example, a KPI that measures customer satisfaction could help achieve strategic goals or improve a company’s culture.